-As the man says, you won’t find any of the places mentioned in this story in any map, nor any of the people in any directory.
-In addition, the regulations for electing parish councillors may not accord with those that apply in this universe, but they do in the one in which this story is set.
+As the unfortunate candidate says, you won’t find any of the places mentioned here on any map, nor any of the people in any directory.
+In addition, the regulations for electing parish councillors may not accord with those that apply in this universe: but they do with those in the one in which this story is set.

 The house I lived in when all this happened was at the end of a street.
 Beyond this, there was nothing but a common.
 Little remarkable about that, you might say.
-Well, I didn’t think so either.
+I didn’t think so either.
 The town is called Thatchbury but don’t go looking for it on a map.
 I’ve changed the names in this story, for reasons that should become increasingly clear.
-I’ve moved away as well.
-You would have done too.
+I’ve also moved away as well.
+So would you have done.

 I said ‘nothing but a common’ but in fact there’s also the remains of an old cricket pavilion.
 I can’t think of it without being reminded of that awful day, at the start of which the pavilion had been, if not in good nick, then at least standing.
 I was standing then as well.
 I’m not now – never again.